 Panchakarma means five procedures in Sanskrit.
 It is one of the most vital practices in Ayurveda which helps in clearing out all the toxins in the body.
-In Ayurveda it is considered to balance the doshas in our body known as "vata," "pitta," and "kapha."
-When the doshas are not in balance it means that there is a lot of toxins present in the body.
-Here Panchakarma plays the role of balancing the doshas by removing the toxins out of the body.
+In Ayurveda, it is considered to balance the doshas in our body known as Vata, Pitta, and Kapha.
+When the doshas are not in balance it means that there are a lot of toxins present in the body.
+Here Panchakarma plays the role of balancing the doshas by removing the toxins from the body.
 Panchakarma not just purifies the body but also rejuvenates and builds up the immune system.

 There are two types of Panchakarma

 |Nasyam(Nasal Application)||Nasyam(Nasal Application)|

 |Kashaya Vasti(Medicated Decoction Enema)||Vasti(Enema)|

 There is no restriction as such anyone can do the Panchakarma treatment.
 It is one of the safest treatments which does not have any side effects.
 It is still safe to get an ayurvedic practitioner’s consultation before going for the Panchakarma Treatment in Mumbai.

 Just the way every machine needs servicing, the same way our body also needs its servicing.
 Panchakarma helps in rejuvenating and cleansing the body.
 Ayurveda recommends that a fit person should be treated at least once a year it can vary from twice a year to daily for a person with a disease.